garysweaver/irie/README.md

       self.incoming_nil_identifier = 'nil' # useful for updates
     end

+Also, you need to setup [cancan][cancan] and whatever you are going to use for authorization that cancan supports so that `current_user` is available.

 #### Controller: Advanced Configuration

 In the controller for advanced configuration you can set a variety of class attributes with `self.something = ...` in the body of your controller to set model class, variable names, messages, etc. Take a look at the class_attribute definitions in `lib/restful_json/controller.rb`.